C0Assassin/RB4-to-RB2/README.md

 *  Megadeth - Trust
 *  Michelle Branch - All You Wanted
 *  Natasha Bedingfield - Unwritten
+*  Of Mice & Men - Would You Still Be There
 *  Offspring, The - You're Gonna Go Far, Kid
+*  One Direction - Story of My Life
 *  Opeth - Heir Apparent
 *  Outkast - Hey Ya!
 *  Pantera - Cowboys From Hell (Live)